intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 Answer: **Pick the option for m5.xlarge**

 ```
-Is this going to be a containerless installation of IRIS (answer yes or something else if not)?:
+Is this going to be a containerless installation of InterSystems IRIS (answer yes or something else if not)?:
 ```
 Answer: **yes**